 Administrators are not directly regulated by state or federal banking authorities for safety and soundness, which can put uninvested cash and assets at risk.
 Even though administrators must contract with a custodian, sometimes the custodian has contracted its powers away which enables the administrator to maintain control of a customer’s uninvested cash and assets for the administrator.
 After a well-publicized failure of an IRA administrator based in Utah in 2014, some states are beginning to tighten state laws to prevent the inherent risks with the administrator business model.

 Custodians, like STRATA, are directly regulated by state or federal banking authorities for safety and soundness in the same way that banks are.
 By law, a custodian must be a bank, trust company or apply with the IRS to become an approved IRA custodian.
-A custodian must maintain control of its customer’s uninvested cash and hold title to customer assets.
+A custodian — whether they are traditional or an alternative investment custodian — must maintain control of its customer’s uninvested cash and hold title to customer assets.

 Learn more about the differences between administrators and custodians: